 Whether a potential new hire is asking for a hefty starting salary or a current employee is inquiring about a raise, employers need to take stock of the big picture before offering increased pay.

 Bankrolling your staff involves far more than simply paying their salaries, monitoring your online time clock for attendance, and running reports.
 And, while your budget might be flexible enough to cover the pay increase, there are a number of hidden costs that are too often overlooked.
 Read on to learn the hidden costs of your employees.

-- Fringe Benefits: Fringe benefits include everything from bonuses to the use of a company vehicle and run employers up to 9.1 percent of an employees salary.
+Fringe benefits include everything from bonuses to the use of a company vehicle and run employers up to 9.1 percent of an employee’s salary.

 All of us are looking to hire the best of the best.
 But, before we agree to a hefty salary, it’s vital to factor in all accompanying costs.